 Purchasing a qualifying Google Workspace plan does not automatically activate HIPAA coverage.
 The Business Associate Agreement exists as a separate legal amendment requiring manual acceptance through the admin console.

-Google requires workspace administrators to navigate to the Legal and Compliance section of the admin console, locate the HIPAA Business Associate Amendment under Security and Privacy Additional Terms, review the full legal text, and click Accept.
+Google requires workspace administrators to open the Legal and Compliance section of the admin console, locate the HIPAA Business Associate Amendment under Security and Privacy Additional Terms, review the full legal text, and click Accept.
 The system generates a timestamped acceptance record.
 Google does not email confirmation.
 The amendment appears as “Accepted” in the admin console with a date stamp.
+The full activation process is documented at support.google.com/a/answer/3407054.

 Screenshot this confirmation page immediately after acceptance.
 Export to PDF with timestamp visible.
 This satisfies the auditor’s requirement for documentary evidence of BAA execution.